clinics

 • Outpatient treatment: Time limited services of medical monitoring, family based therapy and dietitian support are provided to a child/youth under certain circumstances for example, for those awaiting admission to or having just completed inpatient treatment.

-• Day treatment: An intensive Dialectical Behavioural Treatment (DBT) informed outpatient program for youth who have previously engaged in treatment, and continues to experience significant eating disorder symptoms and co-occurring conditions such as self-harm.
-Patients attend Monday to Friday from 9:00-5:00 PM.
-In this program, youth and their families learn skills to work towards a life worth living.
+• Day treatment: An intensive Dialectical Behavioural Treatment (DBT) informed outpatient program for youth who have previously engaged in treatment, and continue to experience significant eating disorder symptoms and interference with daily activities.
+The program also supports those with co-occurring conditions or behaviours, such as self-harm.
+This is a voluntary program for youth and their families to learn skills to work towards a life worth living.
+The youth attend the program Monday to Friday from 9:00AM-4:30PM for at least 8 weeks, and up to 12 weeks.
 Check out our Day Treatment Program Handbook for more information.

 • Looking Glass Residence: A treatment program for Male, Female, Trans, gender and culturally diverse youth and young adults 16-24 years of age.
 The Looking Glass Treatment Pathway includes in person and virtual components: